RyZeItz/qb-dmv/README.md

 That should be all for the installation.
 Now just start the server up and enjoy!
-# New Details

-- [x] Different Routes for each type of test.

-# Planned Details

-- [ ] Make it so players must be in starting vehicle to complete the drivers test

 # Contact Me

-If you have any questions or any problems please don't hesitate to message me Bama94#1994.
+If you have any questions or any problems please don't hesitate to message me _._ryze_._
-If you have any fixes for something, just put in a PR Request if you have any issues, your more than welcome to put in a ticket issue here, but It's less likely for me to respond